 But that’s precisely how it should be.
-Since they met on the never-ending cavalcade of the party scene in their hometown of Leeds, the duo have been focused on dance music’s core values – which until now has meant a succession of beautiful, genre-agnostic 12” releases on some of the best labels in the world: Crosstown Rebels, Futureboogie, Hot Creations, Throne Of Blood, 20:20 Vision.
-“It’s all disco, really,” says Tom, but he’s referring not to one specific sound palette, but to the radical anything-goes eclecticism that first went into the birth of disco way back when.
+Since they met on the never-ending cavalcade of the party scene in their hometown of Leeds, the duo have been focused on dance music’s core values – which until now has meant a succession of beautiful, genre-agnostic 12” releases on some of the best labels in the world: Futureboogie, Throne Of Blood, 20:20 Vision, Toy Tonics, Futurism, Wolf Music, Crosstown Rebels and Skint.
+“It’s all about disco, and our love affair with it,” says Tom, but he’s referring not to one specific sound palette, but to the radical anything-goes eclecticism that first went into the birth of disco way back when.
 From the start their tracks and sets have been about ever-present funk, psychedelic stimulation, body-shaking bass and emotional richness, without ever toeing any genre line.

 PBR remain as absolutely committed to the dance floor as they ever have, but they also want their music to unfold in other ways.
 That’s PBR Streetgang all over.
 No big manifestos, no grand plan, just reacting to the opportunities that come before them – yet in doing so they have consistently managed to find new ways to express profound and beautiful things.
 Everything they do is a new beginning, with new ideas a constant – and there is clearly much, much more to come.